koengr/QCforBusiness/_essentials/applications-overview.md

 quantum mechanics to make useful predictions.
 Such problems are the prototypical examples of where a quantum computer can offer a great advantage.
-Realistic applications could be in designing new chemical processes (leading to cheaper and energy-efficient factories), estimating the effects of new medicine, or working towards materials with desirable properties (like superconductors or semiconductors).
+Realistic applications could be in designing new chemical processes (leading to cheaper and more energy-efficient factories), estimating the effects of new medicine, or working towards materials with desirable properties (like superconductors or semiconductors).
 Of course, scientists will also be excited to simulate the physics that